guzziksen96/Battleships/README.md

 The Swagger documentation of Web API endpoints is prepared using NSwag available under: https://localhost:44396/swagger/index.html

-To start the application run `dotnet run`
+To start the application run  `dotnet run` command